aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 frame.
 This mode adds no persistent full-frame memory cache.

 Optionally enable **Also Save Preceding RAW FITS**.
-The image worker then keeps one untouched, normal FITS byte string per active camera in memory.
+The image worker then keeps up to one untouched, normal FITS byte string per active camera in memory.
 It writes that cached frame only if the next compatible frame is purple.
+If the normal frame was already saved as the following member of an earlier group, indi-allsky reuses that database FITS and does not retain a duplicate byte string.
 The cache is advanced after each normal frame and discarded after a purple, skipped, or incompatible frame.
-The option improves evidence quality at the cost of about one full FITS of memory per active camera and one additional saved FITS per purple event.
+The option improves evidence quality at the cost of up to one full FITS of memory per active camera and one additional saved FITS per purple event.

 Each diagnostic FITS is a normal database-managed FITS asset with role metadata: